w3f/polkadot-wiki/docs/learn/learn-availability.md

 There are five phases of the Availability and the Validity protocol.

 1. Parachain phase.
-2. Relay chain submission phase.
+2. Relay Chain submission phase.
 3. Availability and unavailability subprotocols.
 4. Secondary GRANDPA approval validity checks.
 5. Invocation of a Byzantine fault tolerant _finality gadget_ to cement the chain.